astezron/MetaCost-XGB-Cost-Sensitive-Learning-with-Simulated-and-Traditional-Data/README.md

-# MetaCost-XGB: Cost-Sensitive Learning with Simulated and Traditional Data
+# MATLAB-based geostatistical simulations and MetaCost-XGB: Cost-Sensitive Learning with Simulated and Traditional Data

 This repository contains a complete workflow for applying the MetaCost algorithm to both simulated and traditional datasets.
 The pipeline includes MATLAB-based geostatistical simulations, Python-based machine learning, and GitHub Actions automation.